 - Staff education on symptom assessment and care

 - Providing staff with family feedback on the quality of the care they provided to a (deceased) family member

 - Namaste Care

-While outcomes of interest to each review also varied, patient comfort in dying and symptom alleviation at the end of life were high priorities.
+While the outcomes assessed varied between reviews, patient comfort in dying and symptom alleviation at the end of life were high priorities.
 One review reported on improved outcomes after staff training to recognise resident needs.
-These included:
+These outcomes included:

 - A significant increase in hospice referrals